CHE3SECAK3/Obsidian_Notebook/Notes/Plant Cells.md

-# Cell
+# Cell Structure

-- Plants have 3 main types of cells:
-	- Parenchyma
-	- Collenchyma
-	- Sclerenchyma
+- Cell Wall --> Cell Membrane --> Protoplasm --> Organelles

 ## Cell Wall
-- Made of *cellulose*
+- Made of *cellulose* : Linked glucose molecules
-	- Most abundant polymer on Earth
-- Function: Structure and protection
+- Provides structure and protection
-- All plant cells have a thin, flexible *primary* cell wall
+- All plant cells have a thin, flexible *primary cell wall*
-- Some cells have additional thick, rigid *secondary* cell wall
+- Some cells have additional thick, rigid *secondary cell wall*
-- Cellulose structure: 100 - 1000s of $\beta$ linked
-- Cellulose microfibrosis
+- Walls are are of a layered mesh of *cellulose microfibrils*

 ## Plasma Membrane
-- Permeable barrier that regulates momevement of substances in and out of the cell
+- Selectively permeable barrier that regulates momevement of substances in and out of the cell
+	- Molecular pumps within the membrane facilitate transport of molecules
+- Primarily consists of two layers of phospholipids and different proteins

 ### Plasmodesmata
 - Small channels that connect neighboring cells together fofr the exchange of chemical signals that extend from the cell membrane

 ## Nucleus
-- Control center
+- Control center and genetic archive
-- Stores DNA - genetic material
-- Instructions for making enzymes and proteins
+	- Stores DNA : Instructions for making enzymes and proteins
-- Bound by a double membrane (nuclear membrane)
+- Nulcei are bound by a *nuclear envelope*, consisting of an inner and outer membrane and uses small holes called *nuclear pores* to transport material

 ## Chloroplast
 - Specialized organelle where photosynthesis occurs